top of page

 1. What are the environmental benefits of planting trees?

-Trees reduce air pollution, absorb carbon dioxide, conserve water, cool urban areas, prevent soil erosion, and support biodiversity.
+Trees reduce air pollution, absorb carbon dioxide, conserve water, cool urban areas, prevent soil erosion, reduce noise pollution, and support biodiversity by providing habitat and food for wildlife.

 Comments